-No doubt subscribers and followers of this site are aware of the recent changes SmileOnMyMac has made for the recent update to their highly popular and useful text expansion program, TextExpander.
+No doubt subscribers and followers of this site are aware of the recent changes SmileOnMyMac has made for the recent update to their highly popular and useful text expansion program, TextExpander (affiliate link).
 In case you don’t know, the new update, TextExpander 6, is subscription-based rather than a one-time purchase of the application.

-The the new price is now $20/year.
+TextExpander is $32/year.
 Lifetime Discount for Current Customers.

 TextExpander 6 has the same functions and UI of TextExpander 5, but now all your snippets are uploaded to your TextExpander online account, which means you can more easily share your snippets with other TE 6 users.
 The subscription also means you will get immediate access to future updates (and email support) of TextExpander for no extra charge.

 But here’s the rub, most general users feel the subscription fee is much too high, especially if they are not sharing their snippets with a team, and are not using the software for enterprise work.

 This means that many current uses of TextExpander will probably jump ship and look for alternatives, though Smile says that they will continue support of TextExpander 5 on El Capitan, but after that the support may be limited or nonexistent.

 TextExpander 5 and 6 are two separate applications.
 When you download 6, it will import all your snippets from the previous version, and then it will upload your snippets to your account if you sign up.